chainside/webpos-sdk-java/README.md

 # Installation

 Follow these steps to install the SDK library into your system.
-You can install it either using the maven-dependency-plugin, configuring the pom.xml or using gradle
+You can install it either using the maven-dependency-plugin, configuring the pom.xml or configuring the gradle.build (for gradle users)

-Maven plugin
+With Maven plugin:

 ```bash
 mvn org.apache.maven.plugins:maven-dependency-plugin:2.1:get